 When you’re a homeowner, your home should feel like the ultimate place of safety and security.
 But sometimes, accidents can happen.
 House fires in particular can always pose a dangerous threat.
 According to the National Fire Protection Association (NFPA), an average of 358,500 homes experience a structural fire each year, and FEMA reports that more than 3,000 Americans are killed in fires annually.

-It is important to remember that even a small fire can spread within minutes, and it can take more time to escape your home than you think.
-These fire safety tips can help you stay safe in case of a fire.
+You might think that taking the normal baseline precautions are enough, but remember that even a small fire can spread within minutes.
+Beyond that, it can take more time to escape your home than you think.
+Take a look at these fire safety tips to help prevent a fire, and stay safe in the event of an emergency.

-Make sure there are at least 3 feet of clearance between space heaters and any flammable objects.
-Also, ensure wood-burning heaters and fireplaces are properly maintained and cleaned on a regular basis.
+- Make sure there are at least 3 feet of clearance between space heaters and any flammable objects

 Watch Your Candles

 Candle safety seems like a no brainer, but you can never be too careful!
 When using candles, be smart about their placement.
 Never leave an open flame unattended or near children.
 Extinguish candles before leaving the room or going to sleep.